Great Fire of 1892

-The Great Fire of 8 July 1892 in St. John's, Newfoundland and Labrador is remembered as the worst disaster ever to befall that city.
-Previous "Great Fires" had occurred in St. John's, during 1819 and 1846.
+The Great Fire of 8 July 1892 occurred in St. John's, Newfoundland.
+It is remembered as the worst disaster ever to befall that city.
+Previous "Great Fires" had occurred in St. John's, during 1816, 1817, 1819, and 1846.

 Timeline

-At approximately 4:45 in the afternoon of July 8, 1892, a dropped pipe in Timothy O'Brien's stable, atop Carter's Hill on Freshwater Road, began what would become the worst fire in the history of St. John's.
+At approximately 4:45 in the afternoon of July 8, 1892, a dropped tobacco pipe in Timothy O'Brien's stable, atop Carter's Hill on Freshwater Road, began what would become the worst fire in the history of St. John's.
 Initially, the fire did not cause any widespread panic; however, a series of catastrophic coincidences caused the fire to spread and devour virtually all of the east end of the city, including much of its major commercial area, before being extinguished.

 Rev. Moses Harvey witnessed the initial stages of the fire, and remarked to his friend that it "was a bad day for a fire."
 A high wind from the northwest was blowing, hurling the sparks far and wide on the roofs of the clusters of wooden houses.
 For a month previous, hardly any rain had fallen, and the shingled roofs were as dry as tinder."
 The situation was exacerbated because of work completed earlier in the day on the water mains.
 Although water flow was re-established by 3 p.m., two hours before the fire began, water pressure was insufficient to force water up into the higher sections of the city where the fire began.
 W.J.
 Kent remarked that the "flames therefore made headway before water was procurable and, as a very high westerly wind was furiously fanning the fire, it began to spread rapidly."